How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Wearing layers is even more important for your support crew, as it starts bitterly cold and warms up as the sun rises

 Public or event toilets were few and far between.
 Don’t rely on using porta-loos for runners on the route.
-She didn’t actually see any where she was passing.
-Almost busting, she found a (normal) toilet near the Carrefour Express in the Marrakech Prestigia Shopping Village (marked in above map).
+Sandra didn’t see any toilets where she was passing.
+Almost busting, she found a (standard) toilet near the Carrefour Express in the Marrakech Prestigia Shopping Village (marked in the above map).

-The point where the marathon and half-marathon routes join (at the intersection of Blvd Mohamed VI and Av Guemassa), it gets super-crowded.
-After meeting me at the 37 km mark (just after that intersection), she ended up running to the finish line herself to be back there in time to meet me again.
+The point where the marathon and half-marathon routes join (at the intersection of Blvd Mohamed VI and Av Guemassa) gets super-crowded.
+After meeting me at the 37 km mark (just after that intersection), she ran to the finish line herself to be back there in time to meet me again.

 Runners at sunny marathon event with starting line banner.